4 Step Process to Maintaining IT Compliance and SecurityIT Resource

 Comprehensive security and compliance

 You’ll want a partner who starts you out with a baseline assessment to determine current compliance status, and then provides continual assessments to uncover vulnerabilities.
-IT Resource is the only Microsoft Partner with this capability.
 We can help you ensure that data security is implemented to exceed regulatory standards, including compliance for ISO 27001, ISO 27018, General Data Protection Regulation, and many others.
 Microsoft takes care of managed antivirus and anti-malware for desktops and servers; anti-spam; compliance-level archiving; email encryption; content filtering; and powerful network firewalls to protect data, employees, and businesses from emerging threats.
 But a comprehensive partner addresses multiple point solution needs in fraud detection, data-loss prevention, reduced downtime, compliance, secure device management, data protection and business continuity, and proper licensing and future-proofing.

 When a trusted partner establishes and maintains your security, compliance, and risk controls, your IT staff is free to work on higher-value business goals.
 This can result not only in improved communication between employees through Microsoft’s world-leading tools, but also better reporting of IT governance and advanced notifications and alerts for compliance and risk issues.
 You can also be confident that everyone is working with the current standards when continual security improvements are automatically implemented.